BenjaminBorn/academic-kickstart/content/publication/BEMN_FirmSurveys_2021/index.md

 publication: "***Handbook of Economic Expectations***, Elsevier, in preparation"
 publication_short: ""

-abstract: "This chapter revisits recent work on firm expectations about firm-specific developments regarding future production and prices.
-We focus on existing studies based on survey data that provide a direct measure of expectations.
-First, we provide an overview of existing studies and revisit robust empirical observations for the ifo survey of German firms.
-This allows us to establish five facts regarding firm expectations and expectation errors.
-Second, we use the same data set to revisit key results regarding the formation of firm expectations and their effects.
-Firm expectations react strongly to firm-specific developments, aggregate variables are less important.
-There is also strong evidence that firm decisions are driven by firm expectations, both in terms of first and second moments."
+abstract: "This chapter revisits survey evidence about firm expectations, with a particular focus on firms' production and prices.
+We aim at synthesizing the evidence established on the basis of various firm surveys from different countries.
+We complement our discussion of existing work with new evidence based on the ifo Survey of German firms.
+This allows us, first, to put together five stylized facts regarding firm expectations and expectation errors.
+In addition, we present new evidence regarding the stickiness of firm expectations.
+Second, we use the same data set to revisit key results regarding the formation of firm expectations.
+Firm expectations react strongly to firm-specific developments, whereas aggregate variables are less important.
+Third, we summarize the evidence on how firm expectations drive firm decisions."

 # Summary.
 An optional shortened abstract.
 summary: ""